PierrunoYT/claude-3-artifacts/README.md

-# Sonnet Web UI
+# claude-3-artifacts

-Sonnet Web UI is a React-based application that provides an interactive interface for the Claude 3 Sonnet AI model using the OpenRouter API.
+claude-3-artifacts is a React-based application that provides an interactive interface for the Claude 3 Sonnet AI model using the OpenRouter API.
 It features a split-screen layout with a chat interface and a real-time React component rendering area.

 **Important Note:** This project is currently broken and may not be fixed in the near future.
 Use at your own risk and be aware that functionality may be limited or non-existent.